jarekt/mc-book-publisher/readme.md

 https://user-images.githubusercontent.com/42780718/171999489-46fa97a1-a851-4795-9958-35fb69a5ec21.mp4

 ## License
-This work is licensed under the MIT license with the exception of the contents of the `imgs` and `fonts` folders.
+This work is licensed under the MIT license with the exception of the graphical assets - mainly the `imgs` and `fonts` folders.

 ## 2DO
 - [ ] add & display book locations